Safe Bets vs. Reach Schools

 A Well-Thought-Out College List Covers All the Possibilities

 This is your time and your choice.
-Your college list should include schools that you want to attend.
+Your college list should include reach, target and safety schools that you want to attend.
 How many schools make the cut is up to you.
 So allow yourself to explore your options.
 Then, relax and wait to see what surprises life has in store for you.

 About the author: